kollokollo/MQTT-Hyperdash/README.md

 dashdesign is a graphical tool to create and edit the .dash files.

-However this program is still stub, not ready to be used.
 This program is still work in progress.

-The dash files must be created and edited using a text editor by hand.
-Sorry for that. (for now).

 A brief explanation how to use dashdesign is in its man-page [dashdesign man-page](src/dashdesign.1).